Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 SFII paid the two instalments of the initial deposit advance to Aerovision, totaling $5,000,000, on January 24, 2025, and March 3, 2025.
 However, Aerovision has not provided any information as to the availability of any of the F-4 Phantom II aircraft contemplated to be purchased by SFII, and all recent attempts by our Company to contact Aerovision have been unsuccessful.
 We, acting through SFII, are reviewing what remedies might be available under the Aircraft Agreement.

 Company paid $5 million deposit to Aerovision for F-4 Phantom II aircraft acquisition but Aerovision has not provided aircraft availability information and is now unresponsive.
-Company is reviewing legal remedies.
-The $5 million deposit represents material capital at risk.
+Company is reviewing legal remedies to recover the deposit.

 Added STARLAUNCH 1 wind tunnel testing milestone medium